-Periklis Pantazis obtained his Master's degree in Biochemistry at the Leibniz University of Hanover/Germany.
-He then completed graduate studies in Biology and Bioengineering at the Max Planck Institute of Molecular Cell Biology and Genetics in Dresden/Germany, where he combined imaging with in silico modelling to quantitatively analyse embryonic morphogenesis.
+He studied Biochemistry at the Leibniz University of Hannover, Hannover/Germany followed by a PhD in Biology and Bioengineering at the Max Planck Institute of Molecular Cell Biology and Genetics in Dresden./Germany.

 More information can be found on Pantazis’ Lab webpage.